 - Spoon it over some baked oil free tortilla chips

-- Serve it with some brown rice or Spanish rice
+- Serve it with some brown rice or Mexican Rice

-- Top with some vegan sour cream or my Chipotle Mayo
+- Top with some Vegan Sour Cream, some Cashew Cheese Sauce, or my Chipotle Mayo

 How to store this recipe: